modeling simple, decent human behavior

 We generally define an ascetic as someone who has taken vows of poverty or a worldly renunciation on behalf of a spiritual calling.
 And that’s true.
 But from my point of view, ascetics are everywhere.

 I know a guy who’s a successful businessman.
 But years ago, while he was still a one-man operation, he saved up enough money to pilgrimage on foot through the Himalayas for a year or so.
 That’s an ascetic.
 I know another man who renounced everything to live out of a beat-up van, just so he could climb cliffs and peaks.
+He was dirt poor, eating beans out of a can.
 It’s the same with many surfers.

-I don’t think it’s entirely inappropriate to hijack the term a bit, and conceive that we could even consider the poor as being ascetics.
+I don’t think it’s entirely inappropriate to hijack the term a bit, and conceive that we could even consider the poor and destitute as being ascetics.

 Here’s the point: ascetics are rarely judgmental.
 And ascetics rarely judge other ascetics.
 It’s a rather startling morality lesson.